JetBrains/lets-plot-kotlin/README.md

 <a id="jvm"></a>

-### Lets-Plot in JVM and Kotlin-JS application
+### Lets-Plot in JVM and Kotlin/JS application

-Apart from Jupyter notebooks, Lets-Plot library and Kotlin API enables embedding plots into a JVM and a Kotlin-JS application.
+Apart from Jupyter notebooks, Lets-Plot library and Kotlin API enables embedding plots into a JVM and a Kotlin/JS application.

-See [README_DEV.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/README_DEV.md) to learn more about creating plots in JVM or Kotlin-JS environment.
+See [README_DEV.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/README_DEV.md) to learn more about creating plots in JVM or Kotlin/JS environment.

-In the [lets-plot-mini-apps](https://github.com/alshan/lets-plot-mini-apps) GitHub repository you will find examples of using Lets-Plot Kotlin API in JVM and Kotlin-JS projects.
+In the [lets-plot-mini-apps](https://github.com/alshan/lets-plot-mini-apps) GitHub repository you will find examples of using Lets-Plot Kotlin API in JVM and Kotlin/JS projects.

 <a id="api"></a>